emanuelefaja/guide2life/start/how-to-use-this.md

 # How To Use This.
 There is a lot of information in Guide2Life.
-However, life is school, and you are not going to be tested on trying to memorize everything about the role of Insulin on body fat or the effects of meditation on your mental state.
+However, life is not school, and you are not going to be tested on trying to memorize everything about the role of Insulin on body fat or the effects of meditation on your mental state.

 The most important thing is behavior change, and trying to change your identity to take on new behaviors that serve you.
 Taking control of your habits, instead of your habits taking control of you.